ipitio/backage/CONTRIBUTING.md

 ## Runtime Dependencies

-Bkg is a self-hostable Actions project, so runtime dependencies should stay small and deliberate.
-Prefer Python's standard library and existing project helpers unless a dependency clearly buys correctness, protocol coverage, performance, or maintainability for behavior that is not specific to Bkg.
+`bkg` is a self-hostable Actions project, so runtime dependencies should stay small and deliberate.
+Prefer Python's standard library and existing project helpers unless a dependency clearly buys correctness, protocol coverage, performance, or maintainability for behavior that is not specific to `bkg`.

 Before adding a runtime dependency, check that it:

-- replaces a commodity hard part rather than Bkg's own state machine;
+- replaces a commodity hard part rather than `bkg`'s own state machine;
 - has a small transitive dependency tree and active maintenance;
 - is compatible with the Python target, Docker image, and locked `uv` environment;